circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible and Editable for 'Tekeningsbevoegde'.
 - Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.
 - Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration and Visible for 'Tekeningsbevoegde'.

+Add a new profile field for the contribution: System > [User configuration] 'Profile fields' > New.
+- Display name: Lidmaatschapsbijdrage
+- Internal name: lidmaatschapsbijdrage
+- Data type: Single selection
+- Load values script: contribution scales
+- Required: Yes
+- Include in account history print (PDF): No
+- Hidden by default: Yes

+After saving the new profile field, add the Possible values for the default company and consumer contribution scales:
+- Value: {Use the texts as requested by the business, making sure the amount is the first number in the string}
+- Internal name: standaard_bedrijven_1 / standaard_bedrijven_2 etc or standaard_particulieren_1 / standaard_particulieren_2 etc

+After creating the new profile field, use the arrows to move the field up, just above the 'Actiecode' field.

+Add permissions for the new contribution profile field:
+- Group 'Administrateurs C3-Nederland (Netwerk)' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
+- Group 'Administrateurs financieel - Circuit Nederland' > 'Profile fields of other users': Add Visible, Editable and User filter for 'Lidmaatschapsbijdrage'.
+- Product 'Algemeen voor iedereen (behalve UE)' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.
+- Product 'Algemeen United Economy' > 'My profile fields': Add Enabled, At registration, Visible and Editable for 'Lidmaatschapsbijdrage'.

+Migrate the chosen contribution values from the old profile fields to the new profile field via a set of bulk actions*: Users > [Management] Bulk actions > Run new > 'Change custom field value'.
+Leave the 'Group' filter to the default member groups, set the 'Status' filter to all statusses.
+Run several bulk actions like this, each with different options:
+- Filter 'Lidmaatschapsbijdrage bedrijven' on '50 - bedrijven met minder dan 10 werknemers' > Set Custom field 'Lidmaatschapsbijdrage' to '50 - bedrijven < 10 werknemers'.
+- Filter 'Lidmaatschapsbijdrage bedrijven' on '150 - bedrijven met minder dan 50 werknemers' > Set Custom field 'Lidmaatschapsbijdrage' to '150 - bedrijven < 50 werknemers'.
+- Filter 'Lidmaatschapsbijdrage bedrijven' on '300 - bedrijven met 50 of meer werknemers' > Set Custom field 'Lidmaatschapsbijdrage' to '300 - bedrijven > 50 werknemers'.
+- Filter 'Lidmaatschapsbijdrage particulieren' on '15' > Set Custom field 'Lidmaatschapsbijdrage' to '15 - minimale bijdrage om de kosten te dekken'.
+- Filter 'Lidmaatschapsbijdrage particulieren' on '40' > Set Custom field 'Lidmaatschapsbijdrage' to '40 - met deze optie steunt u ons'.
+- Filter 'Lidmaatschapsbijdrage particulieren' on '70' > Set Custom field 'Lidmaatschapsbijdrage' to '70 - met deze optie steunt u ons heel erg'.
+- Filter 'Lidmaatschapsbijdrage particulieren' on '100' > Set Custom field 'Lidmaatschapsbijdrage' to '100 - u bent een kanjer'.

+Finally, run a bulk action to set the new Lidmaatschapsbijdrage profile field for all United Economy users to their specific value (500): Users > [Management] Bulk actions > Run new > 'Change custom field value':
+- Group: 'United Economy' Group set
+- Status: All statusses
+Set 'Lidmaatschapsbijdrage' to '500 - United Economy bedrijven'.

+* Note: The bulk actions to set the new profilefield only work when I temporarily remove the 'Load values script' ('contribution scales) from the profile field and put it back afterwards.

+Some users have been moved from a consumer group to a companies group or vice versa.
+To find them, create a new Bulk action and filter on all 'Bedrijven' groups AND all values for 'Lidmaatschapsbijdrage particulieren'.
+If you find users, set the Lidmaatschapsbijdrage field so it reflects what they choose in the old field.
+And do the same vice versa filtering users on all 'Particulieren' groups AND all values for 'Lidmaatschapsbijdrage bedrijven'.
+On test this resulted in 2 users, for which I set the new Lidmaatschapsbijdrage to the default 40.
+And finally, there is one user in United Economy Particulieren.
+Fix his Lidmaatschapsbijdrage value to 40.
+Don't forget to set the Load values script back on the Lidmaatschapsbijdrage profile field after you have run all bulk actions.

+Remove the permissions for the two old contribution fields that were specific for companies and consumers:
+- Product 'Algemeen (voor particulieren)' > 'My profile fields': Remove all permissions for 'Lidmaatschapsbijdrage particulieren'.
+- Product 'Algemeen voor bedrijven (behalve UE)' > 'My profile fields': Remove all permissions for 'Lidmaatschapsbijdrage bedrijven'.

+Next, go to System > [User configuration] Groups.
+Adjust the permissions for the following groups:

+- 'Administrateurs C3-Nederland (Netwerk)'
+- 'Administrateurs financieel - Circuit Nederland'
+- 'All United - Content beheerders'
+    - 'Profile fields of other users': Set 'Enabled' to 'No' for the above fields (this also sets all other columns to No).
+    - 'Profile fields in simple users search': uncheck 'Bedrijf'.

+Finally, go to System > [User configuration] Profile fields.
+Click the trash icon for each of the above profile fields to remove it.

 ## Deployment Tasks for releasing eMandates/directDebits BETA